 - The potential repurchase of up to $750 million in trust preferred securities (TruPS), subject to the determination of a regulatory capital event, and replacement with the issuance of a similar amount of Tier 2-qualifying subordinated debt

-- If this conversion were to occur, we would intend to repurchase the common shares issued in the conversion up to $550 million in market value 2, and issue $550 million in preferred stock.
+- If this conversion were to occur, we would intend to repurchase the common shares issued in the conversion up to $550 million in market value2, and issue $550 million in preferred stock.

 - The net effect of the potential Series G transactions described above is to produce a Tier 1 capital neutral outcome (Tier 1 common equity would be modestly reduced by $152 million).
 It would be approximately neutral to common shares outstanding, but would reduce diluted common shares for earnings per share reporting purposes by approximately 33.6 million shares.3

 - The potential repurchase of common shares in an amount up to $984 million, including any shares issued in a Series G preferred stock conversion (up to $550 million in value).4

 - In addition, we would currently intend to make incremental repurchases of common shares in the amount of any after-tax gains from the sale of Vantiv, Inc. (“Vantiv”) stock.